 There are award-winning wines (Barolo and Barbaresco) and postcard-perfect autumnal landscapes in the hills of Langhe, wonderfully preserved medieval fortifications in Candelo, curative thermal waters in the spa town of Acqui Terme, and marvelously authentic food in Bra – the birthplace and headquarters of the Slow Food movement.

-Hurricane season is over in the Yucatan giving way to brighter, sunnier days spent lounging on less-crowded beaches and swimming in the warm sea.
-In Baja, too, the nights are getting cooler, but there is still wonderful swimming weather during daytime.
+Hurricane season is over in the Yucatan, giving way to brighter, sunnier days spent lounging on less-crowded beaches and swimming in the warm sea.
+In Baja, too, the nights are getting cooler, but there is still wonderful swimming weather during the daytime.